cockroachdb/docs/v19.2/show-jobs.md

 These details can help you understand the status of crucial tasks that can impact the performance of your cluster, as well as help you control them.

-To block `SHOW JOBS` until the provided job ID reaches a terminal state, use `SHOW JOBS WHEN COMPLETE`.
-The statement will return the job state when the job is completed.
+To block a call to `SHOW JOBS` that returns after all specified job ID(s) have a terminal state, use `SHOW JOBS WHEN COMPLETE`.
+The statement will return a row per job ID, which provides details of the job execution.
+Note that while this statement is blocking, it will time out after 24 hours.

 ## Considerations

 - The `SHOW JOBS` statement shows only long-running tasks.
 For an exhaustive list of jobs running in the cluster, use the [SQL Audit Logging (Experimental)](sql-audit-logging.html) feature.
 - For jobs older than 12 hours, query the `crdb_internal.jobs` table.
 - Jobs are deleted after 14 days.
 This interval can be changed via the `jobs.retention_time` [cluster setting](cluster-settings.html).
-- `SHOW JOBS WHEN COMPLETE` will time out after 24 hours.
+- While the `SHOW JOBS WHEN COMPLETE` statement is blocking, it will time out after 24 hours.

 ## Required privileges